 Title III of the bill incorporates none of the traditional remedies of the Voting Rights Act.
 Rather, it imposes bilingual elections upon covered jurisdictions in an identical manner to title II.
 However, the jurisdictions upon which this remedy is imposed is determined by a new more pervasive trigger than the trigger set forth in section 202, and under the section 301 trigger, coverage is only imposed until August 6, 1985.
 Section 301 covers any jurisdiction in which the Director of the Census determines that more than 5 percent of the citizens of voting age are members of a single language minority group which group has an illiteracy rate higher than the national average.
-The term "illiteracy rate" is defined to mean failure to complete the fifth primary sible if the jurisdiction can show subsequent to coverage that the illiteracy rate of the language minority group is no longer higher than the national average; but the original determination of the Director of the Census is not subject to direct judicial review.
+The term "illiteracy rate" is defined to mean failure to complete the fifth primary grade.